 The KitchenAid 5 Speed blender is rated as one of the best kitchen blenders under $150.
 However, you need to understand which model to select, some models of Kitchenaid blender are better than others and one of them should definitely be avoided, more on that below…

-Priced at around $100-$150, the KitchenAid 5 Speed Blender is widely recognized for possessing a great deal of power and functionality.
+Priced at just under $100, this blender is widely recognized for possessing a great deal of power and functionality.
 Its versatility comes mainly from the built in Intelli Electronic speed sensor which controls and modifies settings.
 This helps to maintain a good and even speed, matching the thickness of the ingredients you are blending.

 Something that many users of the Kitchenaid 5 speed blender like to point out, myself included, is that this unit is incredibly reliable and can make pretty much every blender recipe that you require.